Poisson's Ratio vs. Young's Modulus

 Q: Who handles the HTS Codes and Customs paperwork?

-• Heavy AI Analysis: Our proprietary AI Assistant performs a 40-point analysis of your part's geometry and material.
-It automatically searches the official US Government HTS database to generate a precise HTS Code Breakdown for your specific parts.
+• Heavy AI Analysis: Our proprietary software performs a 40-point analysis of your geometry to identify the most accurate US Government HTS classification.

-• The Process: This data is provided to the carrier (DHL/FedEx/UPS).
-When the broker contacts you, the classification is already estimated—you simply confirm it to release the shipment.
+• The Process: This data is digitally provided to the carrier.
+As the importer of record, you simply verify the automated classification to authorize the release of the shipment.

 Q: How fast is shipping?